stml/citizen-ex/Readme.md

 Templates directory has some shared JavaScript files and HTML templates to be inserted into the page.

+The main areas of interest are:
+- `extensions/templates/html`: HTML snippets injected into the page
+- `extensions/templates/js/sidebar.js`: Backbone model which stores data and provides useful functions
+- `extensions/templates/js/sidebar_pane.js`: Backbone view which listens to model changes and knows how to render itself

 ### log_entry.js

 This file defines the LogEntry class for use in the extension.